 Utilize Natural Light Whenever Possible

 We all know that natural light is generally considered the best light, but why is this?
-Well, for one, it can massively boost the feeling of openness, and when combined with other natural features like the plants previously mentioned, you will generate a highly attractive living space.
+Well, for one, it can massively boost the feeling of openness, and when combined with other natural features like the plants previously mentioned, you will generate a highly attractive living space a hallmark of coastal style interior design, which emphasises brightness, breezy layouts and a strong connection to nature.
 However, there are other reasons, particularly when looking at it from a sustainability perspective.
 By allowing more national light to enter your home, you are less likely to need to turn on your electrical lights, helping to lower your bills and avoid using energy when it's not required.
 To really boost your environmentally friendly credentials, you ought to consider implementing energy-efficient lighting solutions throughout your home.
 While these are pretty common nowadays, take a look around and see where you might be able to use lower-wattage lighting to help you achieve a smaller energy footprint.

 Use Multi-Functional Furniture If You're Short On Space